Valpolicella Classico Superiore Designation: The Excellence of Valpolicella Wines

 What are the organoleptic characteristics of Valpolicella Classico Superiore wines?

-The Valpolicella Classico Superiore wines have an intense ruby red colour, aromas of ripe red fruit, sweet spices and floral notes.
+Valpolicella Classico Superiore wines have an intense ruby red color and aromas of ripe red fruit, sweet spices, and floral notes.
 On the palate, they are structured and elegant, with a pleasant acidity and silky tannins.

-Valpolicella Classico Superiore wines go well with roasted and braised red meats, game, aged cheeses and structured pasta dishes.
+Valpolicella Classico Superiore wines pair well with roasted red meats, braised meats, game, mature cheeses, and rich pasta dishes.

 Is it possible to visit the Valpolicella Classico Superiore cellars?

-Yes, many Valpolicella Classico Superiore wineries are open to the public and offer guided tours, during which it is possible to discover the secrets of wine production, explore the vineyards and taste the fine Valpolicella Classico Superiore wines.
+Yes, many Valpolicella Classico Superiore wineries are open to the public and offer guided tours, during which you can discover the secrets of wine production, explore the vineyards and taste the fine Valpolicella Classico Superiore wines.